 On game day

 - Coach/manager must go to ground control at the venue (Gymea Bay Oval or any other ground) and complete an SSFA Accident Form.
 The ground control will forward the Accident Form to the SSFA with the match sheets.

-- After game day - it is really important for your Coach/manager to fill out a SSFA Accident Form on game day - it's the first piece of 'evidence' the injury has happened during your game for your insurance claim.
-If a Accident Form was forgotten to be filled out, your team's coach or manager must advise GUFC's secretary email@example.com of the incident.
-They should include Ground / Player's Name / Date of Injury / Team / Nature of Injury / Any Remarks
+It is really important for your Coach/manager to fill out a SSFA Accident Form on game day – it’s the first piece of ‘evidence’ the injury has happened during your game for your insurance claim.
+If an Accident Form was forgotten to be filled out, your team’s coach or manager must advise GUFC’s secretary email@example.com of the incident.
+They should include Ground / Player’s Name / Date of Injury / Team / Nature of Injury / Any Remarks

 Injury Claim Process as advised by Football NSW –

 o The claimant registers and completes the claim form online.

 o The Club Declaration and Physician’s Statement forms are both downloaded and printed by the claimant from the claims portal.

 o The Club Declaration is completed by the club and is then saved and uploaded to the claims portal by the claimant.

 o The Physician’s Statement is completed by the claimant’s Doctor or Specialist and is then saved and uploaded to the claims portal by the claimant.